Rosemount 644 Temperature Transmitter Decoder

 Note that the sensor is not in the code

 The decoder makes explicit that the RTD/thermocouple type, range, and span are configured separately, not encoded.
-Use option XA (assemble-to) and the Configuration Data Sheet (option C1) to know the actual measurement.
+Use option XA, the Configuration Data Sheet, the sensor model, and live device configuration to identify the actual measurement.

 -